bumbeishvili/org-chart/README.md

 ## General approach
 In general, it is encouraged to look into the source code as well.
 The chart code is basically a single class.
 At the top of the class, we have a state object called `attrs` which stores the state of the org chart and each single property is overridable by  the user.

-For example one of the property name inside `attrs` object is `duration` which controls animation duration for chart when expanding or collapsing nodes.
+For example, a one of the property name inside `attrs` object is `duration`, which controls animation duration for char,t when expanding or collapsing nodes.

 If we want to get the value, we can either do